 Starting his undergraduate degree at the age of 22, Charlie Wagner ‘23 wanted a way to get his business degree not long after his peers.

-He found that option in Regis College’s three-year degree program, which gives students the opportunity to save nearly a full year of tuition, room and board costs, and start their career or master’s degree studies a year early.
+He found that option in Regis College’s three-year degree program, which gives students the opportunity to save nearly a full year of tuition, housing and food costs, and start their career or master’s degree studies a year early.

 “I wanted to use my time and money more efficiently, and finish faster,” says Wagner, who is in his second year.
 “It has been great.”